raspberrychris/3dprintersking/content/posts/best-3d-printers-for-beginners.md

 The stock print quality is also excellent, which gets the Ender 5 Pro to this list.

-When combined with the breadth of features and comparable-ish build quality and price, you have extra cash and consider the [**Ender 3 V2**](#); the CR-6 SE is, in essence, the deluxe version of that printer with a lot more features and less intimidating processes for novices.
+When combined with the breadth of features and comparable-ish build quality and price, you have extra cash and consider the Ender 3 V2; the CR-6 SE is, in essence, the deluxe version of that printer with a lot more features and less intimidating processes for novices.

 ## **Monoprice Voxel**